Courtney Wisecarver

 There are many choices for Outer Banks surfing lessons, but we have a few favorites.

-Our friends at Corolla Surf Shop have been teaching surfing lessons on the Outer Banks for decades.
-They have several different classes to choose from, so lessons can be tailored by age and skill level.
+Corolla Surf Shop has been teaching surfing lessons on the Outer Banks for decades.
+They offer several different classes, so lessons can be tailored to age and skill level.

 When the red flags are up, dangerous ocean conditions are present and swimming is prohibited.
 Red flag regulations for surfing vary slightly in each town.
 As always, we recommend staying out of the water if the red flags are flying.